radG1t/magic_cubes/README.md

 ![](./magic_cubes.png)

-A simple Flutter project, usable in your other projects as a feature or progress bar, etc..
+A simple Flutter project, usable in your other projects as a widget, idk something like a progress bar, etc...